Your North Branch: Halifax North Memorial Public Library Renovation Project Important Milestone

 What is the timeline for the project?

-Will the Library be closed for 5 years?
+Will the Library be closed during the renovation?

 No. Library service and a reduced collection of material will be temporarily relocated during the renovation.
-Sty tuned for more details in the future.
+We are currently working through those details now

-How will you honour the history and connection to the African Nova Scotian Community?
+How will you honour the history and legacy of the Black community at Halifax North Memorial Public Library?

 Since 1966, Halifax North Memorial Public Library has been a North End community hub and has been the home for many social justice movements.
-It’s your place to meet neighbours, sit with a friend, look back, and dream forward.
-Decisions will be influenced by community, and considered through the lens of Afro-centric design principles.
+This is more than an opportunity to renew a municipal building – it’s a call to honour history, elevate lived experiences and create a more connected and equitable future for our community.

 Can I bid on this work?

-You can visit Bids & Tenders website to find more information about the procurement process for this project, opens a new window.
+You can visit Bids & Tenders website, opens a new window to find more information about the procurement process for this project, opens a new window.

 Will the renovated Library be accessible?
 Will the renovated Library be sustainable?